indygreg/PyOxidizer/docs/config.rst

 rule ``type``.
 If multiple rules add a resource of the same name and flavor, the last added version is used. i.e. *last write wins*.

-.. _install_locations:

-Install Locations
-^^^^^^^^^^^^^^^^^

-Some rules support the concept of *install locations*.
-This allows resources to be packaged in different locations.
-For example, some resources can be embedded in the produced binary and others can live as files on the filesystem (like how Python traditionally works).

-If a rule supports *install locations*, the string value defining an install location has the following values:

-``embedded``
-   Resource will be embedded in the produced binary.

-   This is usually the default install location.

-``app-relative:<path>``
-   Strings prefixed with ``app-relative:`` denote a path relative to the produced binary.
-The value following the prefix will be joined with the parent directory of the produced binary to form a base path for resources to be installed into.

-   For example, ``app-relative:lib`` would install resources into a ``lib`` child directory underneath where the produced binary lives.

-   Different resource types are mapped to different semantics for choosing the exact final path.
-Using the above example, a Python source module for the ``foo.bar`` module would be installed to ``lib/foo/bar.py`` or ``lib/foo/bar/__init__.py`` if it is a package module.

 The following sections describe the various ``type``'s of rules.

 ``WriteLicenseFiles(path)``